-I’ve been playing the guitar for many years now – ok, right, that doesn’t mean anything at all 😉 Anyway, during my early band years I mainly used rack based equipment, 19″ processors and all that stuff.
+I’ve been playing the guitar for many years now.
+During my early band years I mainly used rack based equipment, 19″ processors and all that stuff.
 My attitude has changed a bit; I became more and more interested in analogue stomp boxes and analogue signal routing.
 And once you have to control 4 or 5 stomp boxes plus a 3-channel amp plus your favourite midi-controlled delay, it all becomes a bit complicated.

 I started developing signal loopers and midi units some years ago.
 My first circuit was based on a basic micro controller.
 It worked quite well, but the possibilities of that controller where somewhat limited, and a lot of peripheral components were needed.
 Then I discovered the PIC microcontroller family, and found that this device was well suited for such kind of projects.